 Green tea also protects against all tissue inflammation, which of course includes heart myocardial tissue.
 The polyphenols (catechins) in green tea also help to promote elasticity in the arteries, which again, promotes hearth health.

 Drinking one to three cups of green tea per day is a great habit to adopt if you’re concerned about protecting the heart against inflammation and damage.
-I always suggest buying organic green tea because if not organic, most tea is so highly sprayed with pesticides.
+I always suggest buying organic green tea because if not organic, most tea is highly sprayed with pesticides.

 If you don’t already have a favorite green tea, you can try this organic green tea ✓, or if you love green tea, it’s most economical to buy it in bulk like I do ✓.
 If you try the gunpowder green tea variety you can also use it to make incredibly tasty Moroccan mint tea, using this recipe.

 Hawthorn is widely used in the United States and Europe as an effective treatment for various heart diseases, including myocarditis.
 Hawthorn berry (Crataegus monogyna) could be said to be a “western” version of the aforementioned arjuna bark remedy.
-It has also been used successfully in Asia (China) for millenia.
+It has also been used successfully in Asia (China) for millennia.
 With our background in Ayurvedic remedies, we personally have more experience with using arjuna, but hawthorn is so widely acclaimed for treating heart issues in the west that it holds a special place in European pharmacopeia.

 With known success in treating myocardial abnormalities, including inflammation, hawthorn berries are powerful antioxidant healers of heart damage and various other cardiovascular ailments.